vippsas/vipps-developers/faqs/common-problems-faq.md

 ## How can I measure Vipps sales with Google Analytics, Facebook pixel, etc.?

-Vipps does not have any functionality for measuring sales with Google Analytics, Facebook pixel, etc. Merchants may of course use any service on their own website, and use a fallback URL (the "result page") to track any activity.
+We don't have any functionality for measuring sales with Google Analytics, Facebook pixel, etc. Merchants may of course use any service on their own website, and use a fallback URL (the "result page") to track any activity.
 This must be done by the merchant itself.